 The City to Surf run attracts all types of runner, from the serious athletes through to the people who run in costumes.
 You’ll probably even spot mums who push their kids along in prams!

 The 14-kilometre course runs from the centre of Sydney through a number of suburbs, before cresting a hill and stretching towards the Bondi Beach finish line.

 During the event the streets of Sydney are closed, so it’s an exceptional experience to run along streets normally laden with cars.
 The majority of the course is also lined with spectators cheering runners on and bands playing along!

 Waiting at the finish line, Bondi Beach itself is lined with pop-up food and entertainment for the 80,000 runners that will descend upon the beach over the course of the morning to join the party!

 Contributed by Holly from Globeblogging

-If you’re ever wanted to try surfing, Bondi Beach is the perfect place to try this quintessential Australian sport.
+If you’re ever wanted to surf Bondi Beach is the perfect place to try this quintessential Australian sport.
 For beginners, the north end of the beach offers great surf, whereas the southern end attracts the more serious riders.

 Contributed by Natasha from the Great Ocean Road Collective.

-After a morning shopping, you can head right to Bondi Beach and have a relaxing lunch while enjoying the ocean views.
+After a morning spent shopping, you can head to Bondi Beach and have a relaxing lunch while enjoying the ocean views.
 The market is open from 9 am to 1 pm.

 Contributed by Kaila from Water Sky Land